cconner57/idohr/README.md

 - [ ] **"SOS" Volunteer Broadcast:** A filtered alert system to text volunteers who are marked as "Available Today" for urgent needs.
 - [ ] **Fospice (Hospice) Tracker:** A "Quality of Life" daily log for terminally ill pets.
-- [ ] **Event Mode Casting:** A "TV Mode" route designed for adoption events that cycles through a slideshow of currently available pets.
 - [ ] **Smart Visiting Hours:** A live website widget displaying "Open for Visits" or "Quiet Time" based on feeding schedules.

 ## 🌟 Phase 12: Security, Performance & Legacy

 **Goal:** Harden the application to enterprise standards.

-- [ ] **High-Security Auth (Passkeys):** Implement WebAuthn so admins can log in with FaceID/TouchID, eliminating password risks.
+- [ ] **High-Security Auth (Passkeys):** Implement WebAuthn so admins can log in with FaceID/TouchID.
-- [ ] **"Zero-Dependency" Audit:** Remove non-essential libraries to ensure long-term maintainability and speed.
+- [ ] **"Zero-Dependency" Audit:** Remove non-essential libraries to ensure long-term maintainability.
-- [ ] **Accessibility Certification:** Ensure full WCAG 2.1 AA compliance (Screen readers, Keyboard navigation).
+- [ ] **Accessibility Certification:** Ensure full WCAG 2.1 AA compliance.
-- [ ] **"In Honor Of" Tributes:** A donation checkout option to send digital dedication cards for memorial gifts.
 - [ ] **Legacy Giving Portal:** Information and forms for bequests and wills.

+## 💎 Phase 13: SaaS Monetization & Access Control

+**Goal:** Refactor the codebase to support multi-tenancy and enforce usage limits for paying customers.

+- [ ] **Tenant Logic:** Update database schema to associate every record with an `organization_id` to support multiple shelters.
+- [ ] **Usage Metering Middleware:** Implement backend logic to count active resources (Admins, Active Volunteers, Storage) and block actions if limits are exceeded.
+  - _Example:_ Block adding a 4th Admin if on Free Plan.
+  - _Example:_ Block SMS API calls if pre-paid credits are 0.
+- [ ] **Billing Portal:** Create a "Super Admin" dashboard for shelter directors to view their usage stats, pay invoices, and manage payment methods via Stripe Customer Portal.
+- [ ] **Feature Gating:** Wrap premium components (like "Heatmaps" or "Advanced Analytics") in permission checks that verify the organization's subscription status.